On the structure of the $RO(G)$-graded homotopy of $H\underline{M}$ for cyclic $p$-groups: Induction theorems

 By Proposition \ref{prop action of alambda}, the first $a_{\lambda}$ can be identified with the inclusion of $\ker(\res(V+1-\lambda)^G_e)$, whose cokernel is $\im(\res(V+1-\lambda)_e^G)$.
 The third $a_{\lambda}$ can be identified with projection to $\coker(\tr(V-1)^G_e)$, whose kernel is $\im(\tr(V-1)^G_e)$.
 Replacing $G$ by $H\subset G$, we get and exact sequence of Mackey functors.

 The case for non-orientable $V$ is completely analogous. \end{proof}

-\begin{remark} By Proposition \ref{prop alambda iso}, it is enough to consider $RO(G)$-gradings $V$ such that $|V|=0,\pm 1,\pm 2$.
-The essential part is the homotopy Mackey functors with $|V|=0$.
-Indeed, Proposition \ref{prop action of alambda} tells us how to deduce the homotopy Mackey functors with $|V|=\pm 2$ from the case $|V|=0$.
-Proposition \ref{prop deg pm1} tells us that the homotopy Mackey functors with $|V|=1$ and $|V|=-1$ determine each other up to extension if we can figure out the maps in the long exact sequences and understand the $|V|=0$ grading, since both $(V+1-\lambda)$ and $(V-1)$ have underlying degree $0$ there. \end{remark}
+\begin{remark} Proposition \ref{prop deg pm1} tells us that the homotopy Mackey functors with $|V|=1$ and $|V|=-1$ determine each other up to extension if we can figure out the maps in the long exact sequences and understand the $|V|=0$ grading, since both $(V+1-\lambda)$ and $(V-1)$ have underlying degree $0$ there. \end{remark}

-The following two theorems are the main theorems in this paper.
+The following two theorems are the main theorems in this section.
 For simplicity, if $U\in RO(G)$, we use the same notation for its restriction to subgroups.
 If $G_U\neq e$, we also use the same notation for the corresponding $G/G_U$-representation.
+For definitions of Mackey functors $FP$, $FQ$ and $TFP$, $TFQ$ see Definitions \ref{def FP FQ} and \ref{TFP TFQ} respectively.

-\begin{theorem}[Induction Theorem A] Let $U=x+y\alpha+\Sigma^{k}_{i=2}a_i\lambda_i\in RO(G)$ with $|U|=0$.
-Then \begin{enumerate} \item When $a_k=0$, $\upi_U H\M$ can be computed from $\upi_{U}H\M\downarrow^G_{C_2}$ and $\upi_U H\M^{\sharp C_2}$.\\ \item When $a_k\leq -1$, if $U$ is orientable, we have the following exact sequence of Mackey functors
+\begin{theorem}[Induction Theorem A] Let $U=a_0+a_1\alpha+\Sigma^{k}_{i=2}a_i\lambda_i\in RO(G)$ with $|U|=0$.
+Then \begin{enumerate} \item When $a_k=0$, $H\M_U$ can be computed from $H\left(\M\downarrow^G_{C_2}\right)_U$ and $H\left(\M^{\sharp C_2}\right)_U$.\\ \item When $a_k\leq -1$, if $U$ is orientable, we have the following exact sequence of Mackey functors

 If $U$ is non-orientable, we have the following exact sequence of Mackey functors